-Where to buy Missha All Around Safe Block Waterproof Sun Milk?
+Where to Buy the Missha All Around Safe Block Waterproof Sun Milk?

 In the US, it’s available for roughly $11 and comes in a 2.37 fl. oz / 70 ml bottle.

-You can shop for Missha All Around Safe Block Waterproof Sun Milk on the official US site, Amazon*, StyleKorean, YesStyle, and Jolse. (*affiliate links)
+You can shop for Missha All Around Safe Block Waterproof Sun Milk on the official US site, Amazon*, StyleKorean*, YesStyle*, and StyleVana*.

 Missha is one of the big names in the South Korean beauty industry.
-I feel that this brand is largely undervalued and does not receive enough recognition for its product lines, catering to teens with college budgets to luxury anti-aging alternatives at affordable prices.
+This brand is largely undervalued and does not receive enough recognition for its product lines, catering to teens with college budgets and luxury anti-aging alternatives at affordable prices.

 Missha appears to be involved in sustainability efforts, such as a recycling program for environmental protection and “assist neglected and estranged neighbors.”